mbenke/zpf2019/Slides/09TH/09meta.md

 str = QuasiQuoter { quoteExp = stringE }
 ```

-LEt's try to understand how it works...
+Let's try to understand how it works...

 # Parsing Haskell code at runtime

-Quotations - `[f| ... |]` are a mechanism for generating ASTs.
+Quotations - `[q| ... |]` are a mechanism for generating ASTs.
-The function `f` determines how the bracket content is parsed
+The quasiquoter `q` determines how the bracket content is parsed
-(default is Haskell expressions).
+(default is `e` for Haskell expressions).

 This [tutorial](https://web.archive.org/web/20180501004533/http://www.hyperedsoftware.com:80/blog/entries/first-stab-th.html)
 recommends experimenting in GHCi: